Medically reviewed by Dr. C.H. Weaver M.D. Medical Editor 6/2022

 Bone Marrow Transplant

-In December 2010 tests revealed that Joan’s red blood cell count was extremely low, and a biopsy showed scar tissue in her bone marrow.
+When tests revealed that Joan’s red blood cell count was extremely low, and a biopsy showed scar tissue in her bone marrow.
 This was bad news.
 “My doctors said I should have a bone marrow transplant within six months,” she recounts.

 A bone marrow transplant replaces the patient’s unhealthy blood-forming stem cells—the “parents” of red cells, white cells, and platelets—with healthy ones from a donor.
 Although it represents the only hope of curing MDS, the procedure carries many risks (see sidebar).